chatwoot/docs/docs/user-guide/contacts.md

 Second way is to collect the contact information through [Pre chat forms](add-inbox-settings.md#pre-chat-form).

-You can find more details about configuring pre-chat form [here](user-guide/features/pre-chat-form.md)
+You can find more details about configuring pre-chat form via this [guide](user-guide/features/pre-chat-form.md)

 <div align="center">